LinguisticAnomalies/pls_retrieval/README.md

-# CELLS: A Parallel Corpus for Biomedical Lay Language Generation
+# Biomedical Lay Language Generation
 This repository contains data and models related to the paper: CELLS: A Parallel Corpus for Biomedical Lay Language Generation.

 In particular,